This small town girl pursued CA against all odds and started her own firm when 3-months pregnant

 Should women CAs go all out and start their own CA firms?

 Yes, female CAs have a good opportunity in practice.
-What I find is women are not as good in networking as men, we should work on this area.
+What I find is women are not as good at networking as men, we should work on this area.

 Specialization is vital for us, so we can decide our area of work.